-Professional film stock have better latitude, dynamic range, and are easier to push, which is the reason pro-film costs more.
+Pro film stock have increased latitude, dynamic range, and can more easily be pushed, which is the reason they cost more.

-A flash, fast lens, and/or tripod are going to help you with longer shutter speeds.
-Using a fast ISO 400 or ISO 800 film probably will make the additional equipment not needed.
+A tripod, flash, and/or fast lens are going to assist you with longer shutter speeds.
+Using a fast ISO 400 or ISO 800 film often makes the additional equipment not needed.

-As a quick note, the ISO knob is marked as ISO on the Nikon FM10.
-Lots of older SLR cameras may be labeled with ASA instead of ISO.
-The shift to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+The ISO selection knob is labeled as ASA on the Nikon FM10.
+The change to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops film can be overexposed while having good photographs.
-Pro films have a larger latitude paired with a somewhat higher cost.
+Film latitude is the number of stops a film can be overexposed while having adequate images.
+Professional film stocks have a larger latitude paired with a somewhat increased price.

-The range between the shadows and highlights parts of an image is known as dynamic range.
-Parts of a picture that are not in this range will be seen as totally white overexposed highlights or black underexposed shadows.
+The range between the highlights and shadows details of a photograph is known as dynamic range.
+Sections of a picture that do not fit in this range will be rendered as completely white overexposed highlights or completely black underexposed shadows.

-When working in a wide variety of quickly changing lighting conditions, film stocks with a bigger dynamic range are a much better choice.
+When working in a wide variety or quickly changing lighting conditions, film stocks with a bigger dynamic range are a superior choice.

 - Digital cameras 14+ stops